European-Unified-ID/EUID-docs/docs/guides/integration-javascript-client-server.md

 # Client-Server Integration Guide for JavaScript

-This guide is for publishers with web assets who want to generate identity tokens using EUID for the RTB <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>, generating EUID tokens on the server side and passing them to the publishers' web pages, and refreshing the tokens on the client side using the EUID SDK for JavaScript.
+This guide is for publishers with web assets who want to generate identity tokens using EUID for the RTB <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>, generating EUID tokens on the server side and passing them to the publishers' web pages, and refreshing the tokens on the client side using the SDK for JavaScript.

 This is called client-server integration because the JavaScript integration steps are client-side and some other steps are server-side.

 If you prefer to integrate with EUID via **only** client-side JavaScript changes, see [Client-Side Integration Guide for JavaScript](integration-javascript-client-side.md).

-For technical details about the SDK, see [EUID SDK for JavaScript Reference Guide](../sdks/sdk-ref-javascript.md).
+For technical details about the SDK, see [SDK for JavaScript Reference Guide](../sdks/sdk-ref-javascript.md).

 <!-- ## Sample Implementation Website